Skip to main content

 Keeping Hydration Steady in Cold Weather

 In summer, thirst is obvious.
-But in cold weather, the body signals less even though it still loses moisture through breathing, indoor heating, and dry winds.
-Many people end up dehydrated without realizing it, leading to fatigue, dull skin, and reduced focus.
+But in cold weather, the body signals less even though moisture is still lost through breathing, indoor heating, and dry winds.
+Many people end up mildly dehydrated without realizing it, which can lead to fatigue, dull skin, and reduced focus.

 A glass of chilled water with ice and a slice of lemon on a kitchen counter, creating a fresh and calm morning atmosphere.